 The rights required for LDAP synchronization are platform-specific, and for Active Directory they vary depending on whether read access restrictions are in place, as illustrated in Figure 16-2.

 Figure 16-2 Rights Required for LDAP Proxy Users

 Documentation Updates

-This section summarizes the changes that have been made to this guide since the initial release of Filr 1.1.
+The following changes have been made to this guide since the initial release of Novell Filr 1.2.